RISC-OS-Community/DME-Core/doc/02DMEConfigFileP.md

 Each DME-Core add-ons may have its own configuration file.

+Essencially the file format is *key* *value*.

-Each Keyword (token) in the configuration file is case insenitive, while their values are case sensitive
+Each Keyword (token) in the configuration file is case insenitive, while their values are case sensitive.
+Each keyword, when parsed, will be trimmed of spaces surrounding it, but no internal spaces will be touched.
+Each keyword value, when parsed, will have surrounding spaces trimmed, but no internal spaces will be touched.

+Each line that begins with a "#" symbol are considered comments and will be ignored.

 Protocol example:
 ```